 The first things that probably come to mind are occupations such as, soldier, firefighter, police officer; and you would be correct.
 These jobs require you to put yourself in dangerous situations every day.
 But ‘high-risk’ jobs can also include those who work within the agricultural industry or the construction industry; anything involving heights or heavy machinery….even cleaners could be considered ‘high-risk’ depending on whether they work with harsh chemicals etc.

 This doesn’t mean that you can’t get Income protection, or even that your premiums will be sky high, it just means that these are things that an insurer will take into account when giving you a quote.

 Can I get Income Protection if I’m self-employed?

 Yes!
 And it’s important to do so!
 If you are self-employed you’re not covered by an employees insurance, so the onus is all on you; if you were to become ill or have an accident meaning you’re unable to work then you would have no income.

-we would always advise those who are self-employed to get Income Protection (sometimes known as ‘Self-employed sick pay insurance’ or ‘income replacement insurance’).
-If you are self-employed or thinking about becoming self-employed then in our opinion Income Protection is one of the most important insurance policies to consider.
+I would always advise those who are self-employed to get Income Protection (sometimes known as ‘Self-employed sick pay insurance’ or ‘income replacement insurance’).
+If you are self-employed or thinking about becoming self-employed then in my opinion Income Protection is one of the most important insurance policies to consider.

-No. Income Protection replaces part of your income if you can’t work due to illness or disability and pays out until you can either start working again, retire, die, or at the end of your policy term – whichever comes first.
+Income Protection replaces part of your income if you can’t work due to illness or disability and pays out until you can start working again, or until you retire, die, or at the end of your policy term – whichever comes first.

 There is a form of Income Protection, often called unemployment insurance that can pay out if you lose your job.
 This type of insurance replaces a portion of your salary and typically pays out over a fixed period of 12 months or longer